 PCT also has a position in Chinese EV-maker, BYD, which makes a range of passenger and commercial vehicles, including buses and urban rail transit.
-It has an R&D joint venture with Toyota Motor Corporation and is working with Huawei on automotive intelligent networking and intelligent driving.
+It has a research and development (R&D) joint venture with Toyota Motor Corporation and is working with Huawei on automotive intelligent networking and intelligent driving.
 BYD also has a handset component and assembly business and a presence in batteries and photovoltaics.